 Cross-platform app development is making a lot of noise these days.
-As software houses along with their clients are scrambling to keep up, we take an in-depth, technical, look at the 2019 top-rated cross-platform frameworks.
-I’m hoping to give you a bit more than just a general look or advice on what to choose.
+As software houses, along with their clients, are scrambling to keep up, we take an in-depth, technical look at the 2019 top-rated cross-platform frameworks – React Native and Flutter.
+We hope to give you a bit more than just a general overview or advice on what to choose.

 Table of contents

 - React Native – the story so far

 - How to create an app with React Native?